January is Radon Action Month

-Sponsored Content from National Strategic Partner, Pillar To Post
+Sponsored Content from Strategic Partner, Pillar To Post

 What Is Radon?

-Radon is a naturally occurring, odorless radioactive gas formed by the ongoing decay of uranium in soil, rocks, sediments, and even well or groundwater.
-While radon that escapes into the atmosphere is not harmful, dangerously high concentrations can build up indoors, exposing occupants to possible health risks.
+Radon is a naturally occurring, odorless radioactive gas formed by the ongoing decay of uranium in soil, rocks, sediments, and even well or ground water.
+While radon that escapes into the atmosphere isn’t harmful, dangerously high concentrations can build up indoors and expose occupants to possible health risks.